Top 10 Must-Visit Historical Sites in Italy

 Villa d’Este is what you might call the pièce de résistance of the beautiful town of Tivoli in the countryside of Lazio, just on the outskirts of Rome.
 What was once a Franciscan monastery was turned into a spectacular example of Renaissance architecture and lifestyle by the town governor during the 16th century.
 It is presently run as a museum and holds a well-deserved spot on UNESCO’s list of World Heritage sites.

 While the Villa’s interiors are gorgeously adorned with frescoes on its walls and ceilings, nothing beats its view of the gardens below.
-Villa Este’s gardens are absolutely breathtaking, with its many sculptures and over 500 fountains.
+Villa Este’s gardens are absolutely breathtaking, with their many sculptures and over 500 fountains.
 One of these had a water organ installed in 1571 that still plays today.
-And as if this architectural masterpiece wasn’t enough, the gardens are also complemented by their own waterfall.
+As if this architectural masterpiece weren’t enough, the gardens are also complemented by their own waterfall.

 8. Botanical Gardens in Padua

-The Padua Gardens was where botanical science was born.
+The Padua Gardens were where botanical science was born.
 They created the foundation for our longstanding tradition of scientific exchanges and understanding of the relationships between nature and culture.
 Famous for cultivating and collecting, especially rare plants, there are currently over 6,000 species at the Padua Botanical Gardens.
-In addition to these, their library containing more than 50,000 scientific volumes is considered one of the most important in the world.
+In addition to these, their library, containing more than 50,000 scientific volumes, is considered one of the most important in the world.

 9. Duomo di Milano

-The most visited spot in Milan is its great gothic cathedral, the largest of its kind which can hold up to 40,000 people inside.
+The most visited spot in Milan is its splendid Gothic cathedral, the largest of its kind, which can hold up to 40,000 people inside.
 Its construction began in 1386, with the purpose of modernising the area after Gian Galeazzo Visconti came into power.
 But even so, it took five whole centuries for the masterpiece to be completed.
-During this time, many architects, artists and sculptors worked on its construction, resulting in a building which merged the Gothic and Romanesque styles.
+During this time, many architects, artists, and sculptors worked on the construction of the building, which merged the Gothic and Romanesque styles.

 The Duomo di Milano is covered in beautiful white and pink marble, only upstaged by the openwork pinnacles and spires which decorate the roof.
 These are adorned with sculptures as well, and as a tourist, you may walk along the roof terrace and appreciate them, as well as the unrivalled views of the city from above.